astoica1986/inflator/README.md

   * Download csv file from url : mix inflator.download_csv "https/url/path" i.e
   mix inflator.download_csv 'http://publicdata.landregistry.gov.uk/market-trend-data/house-price-index-data/UK-HPI-full-file-2016-05.csv'

+  By default it will copyt the file to /temp/index_csv_seed.csv in the app directory

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`